-Due to the on-demand provisioning on VMs, only existing service instances use infrastructure resources.
+Due to the on-demand provisioning on VMs, only existing service instances allocate infrastructure resources.
 These resources are released when service instances are destroyed.
-With on-demand provisioning, the number of service instances is not limited by design.
+Using on-demand, provisioning the number of service instances is not limited by design.

-For clustered data service plans, databases are distributed across multiple infrastructure availability zones (AZs).
-This enables short failover times and resilience against failures of individual infrastructure hosts or entire AZs.
+Distributed across multiple infrastructure availability zones, clustered data service plans enable short failover times and are resilient against failures of individual infrastructure hosts or entire availability zones.

-a9s RabbitMQ for PCF includes the following key features:
+a9s RabbitMQ for Pivotal Platform includes the following key features:

 |Service instance isolation||Each RabbitMQ server runs on a dedicated VM to ensure bad-neighborhood protection and align with enterprise security requirements.

-a9s RabbitMQ for PCF uses Cloud Foundry application security groups (ASGs) to prevent network connections from unauthorized apps.
+a9s RabbitMQ for Pivotal Platform uses Cloud Foundry application security groups (ASGs) to prevent network connections from unauthorized apps.

-The Consul-based internal DNS system provided by a9s Consul DNS for PCF ensures that the bound app always connects to a working node.
+The Consul-based internal DNS system provided by a9s Consul DNS for Pivotal Platform ensures that the bound app always connects to a working node.